goregath/luawk-lang/README.md

 Synopsis
 ========

-LUAWK is an AWK-alike language and application written in Lua.
+LUAWK is an AWK-alike, data-driven programming language written in Lua.

 This project is currently in an alpha stage and may introduce breaking changes in the future.